 Hiking with Dogs

-Our dogs love to get outside and enjoy the Nevada desert or the Colorado mountainside.
+Our dogs love to get outside and enjoy the Nevada desert or the North Carolina mountainside.
 Enjoy scrolling through these cool photos and check out the basic hiking tips and information at the bottom.
 Happy Trails!

 Here are a few basic hiking tips and tricks for a fun, safe outing.
 Make sure your pet is allowed to hike with you.
 Some trails and locations don't allow dogs, or they may have restrictions.
 So, it's best to double-check before heading out.